ELIA conference in Barcelona – in it together!

 We also thoroughly enjoyed Andrew Morris and Lloyd Bingham discuss not airing your dirty laundry on social media with their talk ‘Mind the gap: overcoming strife in the translation industry’, which covered upholding professionalism in the industry and promoting a positive industry image.
 As a Corporate Member of the ITI (Institute of Translation & Interpreting), we, like our freelancers, adhere to their code of professional conduct, which not only covers honesty and integrity, but also client confidentiality and trust – vital elements of our agreements with our clients.

 Lastly, Karen Tkacyk told us what high-end successful freelancers want to see from their agency clients.
-We were pleased to hear that we are already practising a lot of Karen’s advice, but we made a few notes on things we can improve or consider further.
+We were pleased to hear that we are already practising a lot of Karen’s advice.
+However, we made a few notes on things we can improve or consider further.

-One important point Karen made is to make sure that everyone in the translation chain – the client, the translation agency and the translator – know what the purpose of the translation is.
+One important point Karen made is to make sure that everyone in the translation chain – the client, the translation agency and the translator – knows what the purpose of the translation is.
 Without this clarification the translator cannot possibly deliver the right product for the client; Is the translation for publication in a magazine and hundreds of people will see the brand’s advertising campaign?
-Perhaps the document is only being translated to meet legal requirements and will not see the light of day from inside a filing cabinet?
-Could it be that the translation will be used for a court case and the words chosen could affect the outcome?
+Perhaps the document only needs translating to meet legal requirements and will only sit in a filing cabinet?
+Will the translation be used for a court case and the words chosen could affect the outcome?
 This information is essential to do a good job and deliver a translation that’s appropriate for the client.
 We will endeavour to convey the importance of this to our clients and pass this information onto our translators.

 The conference also allowed us to do some networking with like-minded freelance translators and agencies and it was great to have the chance to talk to so many people who are on the same page!
-We hope that some of the new contacts we made will become long-lasting partners, whether in the role of a client or a freelance translator and we look forward to it!
+We hope that some of the new contacts we made will become long-lasting partners, whether in the role of a client or a freelance translator.
+We’re certainly looking forward to it!